Frank Quilici: Coach, manager and broadcaster

 During the 1970–1971 offseason, a vacancy opened on manager Bill Rigney's coaching staff when Sherry Robertson was killed in an automobile accident.
 Looking to save a roster spot, but retain Quilici as potential insurance in case one of their infielders were injured, the Twins named the 31-year-old to fill Robertson's slot as the club's fifth coach.
-Quilici never returned to the active list, and the arrangement lasted for all of 1971 and into 1972.
+While Quilici never returned to the active list, the coaching appointment lasted for all of 1971 and into 1972.

-With team owner Calvin Griffith seeking to shake up his 36–34 Twins which was trailing the eventual World Series champion Oakland Athletics by 91/2 games in third place in the American League West, Quilici was promoted to replace Rigney as manager on July 6, 1972.
-Age 33 at the time of his appointment, he was the youngest pilot in the major leagues that season and throughout his managerial term.
+On July 6, 1972, with team owner Calvin Griffith seeking to shake up his 36–34 Twins, then trailing the eventual World Series champion Oakland Athletics by 91/2 games in third place in the American League West, Quilici was promoted to replace Rigney as manager.
+Age 33 at the time of his appointment, he was the youngest manager in the major leagues that season and throughout his managerial term.
 The Twins went 41–43 under Quilici in 1972 in the first of three straight third-place finishes, which included 81–81 in 1973 and 82–80 in 1974.
 When the club fell to fourth place with a 76–83 record in 1975, Quilici was fired after a season-ending 6–4 loss to the Chicago White Sox at Metropolitan Stadium on September 28.
 He was replaced by Gene Mauch two months later on November 24.
 His record as Minnesota's manager was 280–287 (.494).

 He remained associated with the Twins, however, as a radio commentator on the team's broadcasts in 1976–1977, 1980–1982 and 1987.
 Outside of baseball he was active in business and charitable activities in the Twin Cities region.

-Frank Quilici died on May 14, 2018 at the age of 79 in Burnsville, Minnesota, after suffering from kidney disease.
+Frank Quilici died on May 14, 2018, at the age of 79 in Burnsville, Minnesota, after suffering from kidney disease.